redox-os/orbtk-book/src/de/ch02-05-workspace-orbtk-widgets.md

 # Workspace orbtk_widgets

-As a UI developer consuming OrbTK, you most probably will get in touch with the `widget` crate.
+As a UI developer consuming OrbTk, you most probably will get in touch with the `widget` sub-crate.
 If you get comfortable with the terminology of `views` and their `states`, it's quite easy to implement even complex structures.
 The GUI components are declarative and you will code them inside the `view` blocks.
 All callbacks that